-In November 2023, the FASB issued ASU 2023-07, Segment Reporting (Topic 280): Improvements to Reportable Segment Disclosures.
+In November 2023, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2023-07, Segment Reporting (Topic 280): Improvements to Reportable Segment Disclosures.
 This guidance requires public entities to disclose significant expense categories and amounts for each reportable segment, along with information regarding the composition of "other segment items."
 Additionally, the guidance requires the disclosure of the title and position of the entity's Chief Operating Decision Maker ("CODM"), an explanation of how the CODM utilizes reported profit or loss measures to assess segment performance, and certain segment-related disclosures on an interim basis, which were previously required only annually.
-ASU 2023-07 is effective for fiscal years beginning after December 15, 2023 and interim periods within fiscal years beginning after December 15, 2024, early adoption is permitted.
+ASU 2023-07 is effective for fiscal years beginning after December 15, 2023 and interim periods within fiscal years beginning after December 15, 2024, and early adoption is permitted.
 The adoption of this guidance is not expected to have a significant impact on our consolidated financial statements.
-The Company does not expect to early adopt and will add the necessary disclosures upon adoption.
+The Company does not expect to early adopt this standard and will add the necessary disclosures upon adoption.